 Two Options

 We walk on for a while in silence; then he shares, “Here’s the conclusion I’ve come to about hell.
-You and I and every person who comes into this place has two options for how we think and live based on what we see here.”
+You and I and every person who comes into this place have two options for how we think and live based on what we see here.”

 “Okay, I’m listening.”